Overview

 Competitor Analysis

-We tried to understand the main direct and indirect competitors of Milano Sport, and we analyzed the main services offered by them to see how Milano Sport is performing and in which areas it is lagging behind.
+We analyzed the main direct and indirect competitors of Milanosport to see how it is performing and in which areas it is lagging behind.

-- Consistency and coherence is the parameter that the competitors excel at and should be improved in Milano Sport
+- Consistency and coherence is the parameter competitors excel at and should be improved in Milanosport.

-- Airbnb and Trainline are very usable and straightforward, due to seamless and simple navigation, clear call to actions and minimalist design
+- Airbnb and Trainline are very usable due to seamless navigation and clear call to actions.

 Comparison summary